timwattenberg/draft-ripe84-anycast-community/draft-ripe84-anycast-community.md

 The semantics of this community allow a network to interpret the presence of this community as an advisory qualification that this prefix is available via anycast and should be routed in a hot potato fashion.

+# Vendor Implementation Recommendations

+Vendors MAY provide a shorthand keyword in their configuration language to reference the well-known ANYCAST community attribute value.
+The suggested string to be used is "anycast".

 # Security Considerations

 TODO Security